 Kayaker will definitely be exposed under the heat of the sun.
-Apply a generous amount to any exposed skin and underneath your nostrils and chin.
+Apply a generous amount of sunscreen to any exposed skin and underneath your nostrils and chin.
 This is especially important if you’ll be spending several hours on the water and the sun is out.

 If you’re planning to do a multi-day kayaking journey, you should bring a lightweight tent to help you to avoid any unnecessary event such as cold winds, medium to high speed winds, creeping insects, and wandering animals.
 Choose a tent that’s portable and folds easily.

 A flashlight can help you to see better when setting up the tent, so you know how and where to pitch it.

 In most kayaking places, there is no cellular network, so you will not be able to get in touch with other people.
 This is where the radio comes in letting you call for help if there’s an emergency.

 As there is no cellular network in some places, the GPS or Maps application won’t function on your phone.
 You’ll need to be able to interpret a map or properly read a compass, so you don’t get lost or deviate from your course.